-This rustic and chunky headband pattern is very easy to make, and it’s yet another quickie.
-The rustic tones make it gorgeous pick for the fall and winters, and the chunky texture will help you keep your ears warm.
-I would wear this with my hair in a low, sleek ponytail, because I would want the headband to be prominent.
-Patterns from The Stitchin' Mommy.
+This rustic and chunky head wraps pattern is an easy pattern, and it’s yet another quickie.
+The rustic tones make it a gorgeous pick for the fall and winters, and the chunky texture will help you keep your ears warm.
+I would wear this with my hair in a low, sleek ponytail because I would want the headband to be prominent.
+Patterns from The Stitchin' Mommy

 The sailor knot headband is a unique yet stylish pattern, which makes it a great gifting choice.
-Although it’s still really warm here, it’s good to have some amazing styles bookmarked to stock up the winter essentials timely, and it’s safe to say I’ll be trying out this pattern because, for me, there’s nothing like a DIY craft for yourself and a thoughtful handmade present for your loved ones.
-Patterns from Persia Lou.
+It’s good to have some amazing headband patterns bookmarked to stock up for this winter.
+Safe to say I’ll be trying out this pattern.
+I love the solid color with texture.
+Patterns from Persia Lou

 One word: Stunning!
-I continue being impressed by all the beautiful crafts created and presented by the crocheting bloggers community.
-This shamrock flower crown is absolutely stunning and such a flirty accessory for beach walks and summer parties.
-You can curl up your hair, and wear this, and bag some serious nature princess feels.
+I continue to be impressed by all the beautiful crafts created by the crocheting blogger's community.
+This shamrock flower crown is absolutely stunning and such a unique accessory for beach walks and summer parties.
+You can curl up your hair, wear this, feel like a nature princess.
 Patterns from She's Got The Notion.

-If you’re one of those crafters who always run out of time when it comes to checking boxes next to names on the holiday season handmade presents list, you must bookmark this in your crafts ideas as it doesn’t take long to make, and at least you won’t be spending time thinking of ideas.
-This coffee bean crochet pattern is so modern, minimal, and super chic.
-Paired with your favorite jean’s shorts, skirt or pants, and nude makeup, you are totally going to turn some heads with this one and score a hit if you make this as a present.
+This coffee bean crochet ear warmer pattern is so modern, minimal, and super chic.
+Paired with your favorite jean shorts, skirt or pants, and nude makeup, you are totally going to turn some heads with this one and score a hit if you make this as a present.
 Patterns from Left In Knots.

 What a quirky and fun headband pattern!
-The fox ears are so yum, these might be my next obsession after Disney’s Minnie headbands.
-A headband that’s fun and flirtatious can change the whole look and accentuate your dress.
-You can make this one for birthday party giveaway goodie bags, for costume parties, and even for a fun night out.
+The fox ears are so lovely, these might be my next obsession.
+A headband that’s fun and quirky can change the whole look and accentuate your dress.
+You can make this one for birthday party giveaway goodie bags, costume parties, and even for a fun night out.
 Patterns from Ashlee Marie.

 The cutest crochet headband for all the little angels out there.
-It is super delicate looking, really pretty, and fun.
-You can make this headband for your little one, and it would look great with almost any of her summer outfits.
-You can play with colors and make a different band for different outfits; the bee would look great with any base color.
-I’ve called dibs on this one paired with a pretty skirt and sandals.
-What a diva look for the little cutie.
+It is delicate and pretty, and a fun headband pattern.
+You can make this for your little one, and it would look great with any summer outfits.
+You can play with different colors and make a different band for different outfits.
 Patterns from The Stitchin' Mommy.

-The October Nights pattern will work with any weight of yarn, so that’s great news for those who want to work with lightweight yarn instead of worsted weight yarn.
-You can even use tiny sock yarn for this or super bulky yarn, or an intermediary, so the relief with this pattern is that yarn selection isn’t too much work.
-You can make this cool headband in a variety of color schemes for me monochrome, neutral tones are a winner.
+The October Nights pattern will work with any weight of yarn, so that’s great news for those who want to work with lightweight yarn instead of worsted-weight yarn.
+You can even use tiny sock yarn for this or super bulky yarn.
+Make this cool headband in a variety of color schemes - but for me, neutral tones are a winner.
 Patterns from Gleeful Things.

 Elegant?
 Chic?
-Classy?
 Timeless?
 I’m running out of words for this simple but gorgeous chevron headband.
 What makes it really awesome is just how simple this pattern is, and how this can go with almost all of your outfits, and subtly accentuate your hairstyle and your whole look.
-After all, who doesn’t love promising and lasting accessories!
+After all, who doesn’t love versatile accessories!
 Patterns from Whistle and Ivy.

 These headbands are so cute, and the knotted variation adds the extra oomph.
-These are two-for-one skein headbands.
 The headband featured first has a wrapped knot, while the headband shown below has a twisted knot.
 Both the variants are super simple to make, but the texture and the literal ‘twists’ in the design make them really special.
-You can pair these with monochrome pants/skirts and plaid scarves and style a gorgeous winter look.
 Patterns from Left in Knots.

 #15 Thread Headband Crochet Pattern

-How yum are these vibrant thread headbands.
-I absolutely love the pattern, and the best part is the hair tie that comes with these, making these headbands the perfect, practical hair accessory.
-You can play with colors and make so many different variants, as these would make great springtime gifts, and you can make one go with each of your dresses.
+I absolutely love the pattern, and the best part is the hair underneath, making these headbands the perfect, practical hair accessory.
+You can play with colors and make so many different variants.
+These would make great springtime gifts, and you can make one go with each of your dresses.
 Patterns from My Hobby Is Crochet.

 Free Crochet Headband Patterns – In Conclusion

 Headbands make a really cool accessory whether you're planning on hitting the gym, going for a run, heading out for a study session, or dressing up for some fancy time out.
-There is a perfect free crochet headband pattern for pretty much every occasion, so you must make at least one for them all and treat that lovely hair of yours with some pretty wearable accessories.
-Also, these would make lovely gifts for the young and the adults alike.
+There is a perfect free crochet headband pattern for pretty much every occasion, so you must make at least one for them.
+Treat that lovely hair of yours with some pretty wearable accessories.
+Headbands make the perfect gift and are a quick project!